GCC High SharePoint Migration

 Why Commercial Microsoft 365 Fails CUI Handling and ITAR Requirements

-The audit finding that defense contractors hear from auditors typically reads as a chain: commercial SharePoint hosts CUI, commercial SharePoint has Microsoft personnel access via support workflows, those personnel are not screened to the ITAR standard, therefore the CUI handling chain breaks.
+The audit finding flagging non-compliant CUI handling that defense contractors hear from auditors typically reads as a chain: commercial SharePoint hosts CUI, commercial SharePoint has Microsoft personnel access via support workflows, those personnel are not screened to the ITAR standard, therefore the CUI handling chain breaks.
 The audit finding does not invalidate the SharePoint platform; it invalidates the commercial deployment of it.
-GCC High closes the chain because Microsoft personnel with GCC High access are U.S. persons, background-checked to the contractual standard.
+GCC High closes the chain because Microsoft personnel with GCC High access are U.S. persons, background-checked to the contractual standard, and operating under DoD-authorized procedures.

 License cost reflects this difference.
 GCC High G3 licensing currently runs approximately $22 per user per month versus approximately $15 per user per month for the equivalent commercial Microsoft 365 E3 tier, a 47% premium that recurs annually.
-Migration project cost for defense contractors with SharePoint customizations and CMMC compliance scope typically lands in the $100,000 to $300,000 range.
+Migration project cost for defense contractors with SharePoint customizations and CMMC compliance scope typically lands in the $100,000 to $300,000 range per published Microsoft partner project data, with the upper range applying to environments with complex Active Directory forests, extensive SPFx customization inventories, or numerous third-party integrations requiring replacement architecture.

 Four GCC High SharePoint Migration Scenarios for Defense Contractors

 Defense contractors approaching GCC High migration fall into one of four scenarios.
+The first three are pre-migration starting points; the fourth, mid-migration recovery, gets its own section below because the engagement structure differs materially.
 Identifying the scenario early changes the cost, timeline, and partner-engagement model.

 Net-New GCC High Build (Greenfield or From On-Prem SharePoint)